- Flip Belt Zipper for shorter activities

 We use a ton of Buffs.
 They’re extremely versatile and great for everything.
 We have some of the name brand ones, and knock-offs that are 90% as good for 10% of the price.
 Additionally, we both picked up used and/or discounted (on Amazon/Ebay) Jublo Aerolite glasses with Zebra Light lenses.

-We use Zwift for indoor training.
+Kelly uses Zwift for indoor training.
 To get started with cycling, you need a bike and trainer.
 For running, a treadmill and foot pod (see the Electronics -> Garmin section for a link to one).
-We use a Bowflex BXT216 treadmill that is in storage now that we are full-timing in the RV, and a Tacx Neo trainer that we take with us on the road.
+We own a Bowflex BXT216 treadmill that is in storage now that we are full-timing in the RV, and a Tacx Neo trainer that we take with us on the road.

 While you can use your mobile phone, we prefer a computer for the full experience.
 You will also need a USB ANT+ Stick and USB extension cable.